|Elliott Sound Products||Sinewave Oscillators|

 To be able to get beyond 20kHz requires fast opamps, and is usually not needed for the majority of tests.
 A more realistic upper limit is around 15kHz, and a reduced frequency range (such as 14:1 as shown above) allows more accurate frequency adjustment.
 The minimum frequency is limited only by the amount of capacitance you can use for CT (timing capacitors) and RT (timing resistor + pot).
 There is no theoretical lower limit for frequency, and if the diode limiter is used (rather than a thermistor or electronic stabilisation scheme) distortion will remain low at well below 1Hz.
 Frequency calculation uses the same formula as the Wien bridge.

 Please note that the term 'feedforward' is not strictly correct in the context used here, but it does convey the principle fairly well.
-Also, much like the state-variable filter based oscillator, I found little information on the Net about this circuit, except for the project published on my site (contributed).
-It apparently is based on one described in Wireless World (now Electronics World), but I have no further details.
+Also, much like the state-variable filter based oscillator, I found little information on the Net about this circuit, except for the contributed project published on my site.
+It is based on a circuit described in the February 1982 issue of Wireless World (now Electronics World), contributed by Roger Rosens.
+The original relied on a long obsolete NTC thermistor for amplitude stabilisation.

 Figure 11 - Phase Shift + Distortion Cancellation Oscillator